Manish-2906/COVID-19-Impact-Analysis-/README.md

-Project : COVID-19 Impact Analysis
+# Project : COVID-19 Impact Analysis
-Overview:
 This project utilizes Python's Dash library and Flask for web deployment to create an interactive dashboard.
 The dashboard visualizes critical COVID-19 metrics, including total cases, active cases, recoveries, and fatalities across various states in India.
 Additionally, it tracks the availability of essential items such as masks, sanitizers, and oxygen supplies.

-Tools and Technologies:
+# Tools and Technologies:

 •	Data Manipulation: NumPy, Pandas